GoogleCloudPlatform/k8s-sqldb-operator/README.md

 ## Example Workflows: PostgreSQL

 Before starting any of the workflows below, run following commands:
+1. Run the operator:
+`make run`
+_Note: You can also build an image of the operator and deploy it using a pod._

-1. Run an `alpine` pod and get a shell to its container:
+2. Run an `alpine` pod and get a shell to its container:
 `kubectl run --generator=run-pod/v1 --image=alpine:latest -it alpine -- /bin/sh`

-2. Install the container with `psql` terminal:
+3. Install the container with `psql` terminal:
 `apk add --update postgresql-client`
-_Note: The operator accesses the PostgreSQL server with username `john` and password `abc` via a Kubernetes Service resource named `sqldb-db1-svc`._
+_Note: The operator accesses the PostgreSQL instances with username `john` and password `abc` via a Kubernetes Service resource named `sqldb-<name-of-sqldb>-svc`._

-##### Server Deployment
+##### Instance Creation

 1. Create a `SqlDB` resource named `db1` to bring up a PostgreSQL cluster:
 `kubectl apply -f config/samples/db1.yaml`

-2. Wait for the server to become ready:
+2. Wait for the instance to become ready:
 `kubectl get sqldb/db1`
 Verify `STATUS` field becomes `ServerReady` eventually.

-3. Within the `alpine` container, connect to the server using `psql` terminal via Kubernetes Service named `sqldb-db1-svc`:
+3. Within the `alpine` container, connect to the instance using `psql` terminal via Kubernetes Service named `sqldb-db1-svc`:
 `psql -h sqldb-db1-svc -U john`
 Input `abc` as password when prompted.